Warhammer 40,000: Eternal Crusade: Founders program

 Behaviour Interactive launched the founder program for Eternal Crusade on June 25, 2014.
 Similar to a pre-order program, people can buy packs before the game release, allowing them to get the full game key, and several bonuses, like in-game currency, unique items, etc.

 Closed Alpha

 The development team released the closed Alpha on September 14, 2015 to its founders.
 The objective of the closed Alpha was to test the shooter part of the game, before releasing all the persistence and progression features.

 Release

 During the closed Alpha period, the game was available on Microsoft Windows platforms.
 The game is no longer available via Steam.
 The game is available for free, however, in this version players can only play 18 out of the 22 basic classes and experience-points are earned at a lower rate.
 Paying players who purchase a copy of the full game will be able to play as all classes from all factions and earn experience-points at the full rate.

 End of the game

-One June 10, 2021, the developers announced the upcoming permanent shutdown of the game servers, scheduled for September 10, 2021.
+On June 10, 2021, the developers announced the upcoming permanent shutdown of the game servers, scheduled for September 10, 2021.